Belmont-Redwood Shores Little League

 • Ages: 5–13 years old

-Belmont-Redwood Shores Little League relies on volunteers such as coaches, scorekeepers, umpires, field prep crew, safety officers, team parents, photographers, fundraisers, alumni, and Board members.
-Families, sponsors, and the Belmont Parks and Recreation Department have supported the league and funded rehabilitation of practice cages and fields.
-All of the league’s fields are managed and maintained by the City of Belmont Parks and Recreation Department.
+Belmont and Redwood Shores kids play baseball in this league with support from volunteers who serve as coaches, scorekeepers, umpires, field prep crew, safety officers, team parents, photographers, fundraisers, alumni, and Board members.
+Families, sponsors, and the Belmont Parks and Recreation department support the league, and their contributions have funded rehabilitation of the Nesbit and Marina Cages and Marina Field.
+All fields used by the league are managed and maintained by the City of Belmont Parks and Recreation department.
 The “Foul Ball Dance” fundraiser became a joint event with the Babe Ruth league and the girls’ softball “Bobby Sox” league.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.